ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of drizzle after 10pm.
+         <h3>Tonight</h3>A slight chance of drizzle.
 Mostly cloudy.
 Low around 48, with temperatures rising to around 53 overnight.
-South
+South wind 12 to
-         wind 7 to 17 mph, with gusts as high as 32 mph.
+         17 mph, with gusts as high as 32 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">